 Of the total 65 formal complaints closed, 5% were upheld, 46% partially upheld, 37% not upheld, and 12% withdrawn or forwarded to the appropriate agency.

-The most common categories of complaints were around patient care and values and behaviours.
+The most common categories of complaints pertain to Patient Care and Values and Behaviours.

 Accessible Information Standard (AIS)